PrefectHQ/prefect/docs/orchestration/concepts/artifacts.md

 To create link artifacts, just import `create_link` from `prefect.artifacts`, then add a call to `create_link()` to any task orchestrated through a Prefect API.

-Pass `create_link()` a string containing the absolute URI of the location to which you want to link.
+Pass `create_link()` a string containing the absolute URL of the location to which you want to link.

 ```python
 from prefect import task, Flow